andrewhollands/aio-pv-sensor/README.md

 ```
 sudo apt install apache2 -y
 ```
-By default, Apache2 will store its directory in the `/var/www/html/` directory and we will keep this as is for our purposes.
+By default, Apache2 will store its directory at `/var/www/html/` and we will keep this as is for our purposes.
 ## [PHP: Hypertext Preprocessor](https://www.php.net)
 PHP is the scripting language we will use write our server's webpages, in conjunction with HTML when necessary.
 To install PHP on the Raspberry Pi's Apache2 web server, first navigate to Apache2's directory, `/var/www/html/` by running